-This collection of songs expresses the journey I have walked in my relationship with Jesus Christ in the past few years.
+This collection of songs expresses the journey I have walked in my relationship with Jesus Christ in the past several years.
 For example, the Lord gave me the joyful chorus to “Forever Waltz” in the midst of an extremely difficult time.
 I wrote “Still We’ll Praise Jesus” while pondering the plight of persecuted Christians around the world and considering what my reaction would be—and must be—if I ever face the same.

 “The God of Me” and “Melody of Life” celebrate the wonders of creation that bear witness to the beauty, power, and might of our Creator, evidence I observe each and every day.